Dirli/pantheon-monitor/README.md

 # Pantheon-monitor
-Manage processes and monitor system resources.
+Manage processes, monitor of system resources and drives.

 ----